ansas/ebay-rest-api/docs/Api/ScheduleApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $scheduleId = 'scheduleId_example'; // string | The ID of the schedule for which to retrieve the latest result file.
-This ID is generated when the schedule was created by the createSchedule method.
+This ID is generated when the schedule was created by the <strong>createSchedule</strong> method.

 try {
     $result = $apiInstance->getLatestResultFile($scheduleId);